raulsteinmetz/image-processing-pipeline/README.md

 # Image Processing Pipeline

-This code empowers you to construct a versatile image processing pipeline, enabling seamless application of transformations across a multitude of images simultaneously.
-Within this pipeline, a diverse array of operations awaits, including equalization, binarization, color conversion, morphology, edge detection, convolution utilizing an array of filters, precise masking, resizing, and sophisticated plotting.
-These capabilities are further enriched by a multitude of technique options, providing you with a comprehensive toolkit for crafting impeccable visual transformations.
+This code allows you to create a flexible image processing pipeline, enabling the application of various transformations across multiple images simultaneously.
+The pipeline supports operations such as equalization, binarization, color conversion, morphology, edge detection, convolution with different filters, masking, resizing, and plotting.
+With a wide range of techniques available, it provides a comprehensive toolkit for effective image transformations.

-The code boasts an exceptional level of modularity, granting you the freedom to seamlessly integrate your own image transformation functions into the meticulously designed pipeline class.
-This versatile architecture empowers you to expand the pipeline's capabilities with your unique transformation algorithms, contributing to a dynamic and ever-evolving toolkit for crafting captivating image modifications.
+The code's modularity lets you easily integrate your own image transformation functions into the pipeline class.
+This flexible architecture allows you to expand the pipeline's capabilities with your unique algorithms, creating a dynamic and adaptable toolkit for image processing.

 ## Code example